Mission Statement of the Western Piedmont Symphony

 Since 1964, the Western Piedmont Symphony has provided cultural enrichment for the NC area.
 WPS believes that you are neither too young nor too old to listen to and enjoy fine music.

 Every year the Western Piedmont Symphony concert season consists of:

 4-5 Masterworks concerts

 4 Chamber Classics concerts

 a variety of outdoor concerts

 One of the most important traditions of the Western Piedmont Symphony is the presentation of concerts to all public school students in the Greater Hickory Metro Area’s six school districts.
 The chamber orchestra or resident quartet will play for over 30,000 students in elementary and middle school grades.
-Every year John develops a curriculum that’s available to music education teachers.
+Every year, our conductor develops a curriculum that’s available to music education teachers.

 WPS has been fortunate to have a resident string quartet in place.
-Frye Street Quartet was the first resident quartet, followed by the Degas Quartet, La Catrina Quartet and the Kontras Quartet.
+Fry Street Quartet was the first resident quartet, followed by the Degas Quartet, La Catrina Quartet and the Kontras Quartet.
 Every 4 years, WPS conducts a "Battle of the Bows" audition process to choose our next quartet-in-residence.
-The Tesla Quartet is currently in their third year of residency.

 WPS not only impacts our overall quality of life, it also has a direct impact on economic development as companies look to bring jobs to our area.

 To learn more about the history of the Western Piedmont Symphony, click here.